huang-zhen/Talos/README.md

     text format makes it easier to process the output of CodeAnalyzer with Python or other programming languages designed for rapid development.

     CodeAnalyzer is easy to install and use.
-It includes several helper sscripts such as C/C++ compiler wrappers to faciliate analyzing large projects without the need to modify the configuration of the projects.
+It includes several helper scripts such as C/C++ compiler wrappers to faciliate analyzing large projects without the need to modify the configuration of the projects.
 The TUTORIAL file demonstrates how to build CodeAnalyzer and use it to analyze the source code of lighttpd, a widely-used HTTP server.